 The Range and Doppler Extraction FR optionally requires a Ranging Timing Signal ancillary interface.

-The Range and Doppler Extraction FR optionally requires a Transmit Frequency ancillary interface.
+The Range and Doppler Extraction FR optionally requires a Transmit Frequency and Phase ancillary interface.

 Ancillary Interfaces Provided by this Functional Resource

 The Range and Doppler Extraction FR provides a Range and Doppler ancillary interface.